UPDATE: Thursday's Texas coronavirus report

 Here is the Texas coronavirus daily report for Thursday, as of noon.
-The state has updated its caseload, and more than 1,000 new cases were reported since Wednesday's update.
-The state fatalities also increased by 50 since Wednesday.
+The state has updated its caseload, and more than 950 new cases were reported since the Wednesday update.
+The state fatalities increased by 25 since Wednesday.

 Source: Texas Department of Health and Human Services